Senior Health Policy Analyst

 Peace Corps Response established its “Advancing Health Professionals” program in 2019.
 Response Volunteers serving with the AHP program seek to improve health outcomes on a societal level through the provision of high-level, specialized service in the health sector.
 AHP projects include programming such as nursing education, health systems strengthening, service delivery improvement, and other non-clinical interventions which enhance the quality of healthcare.

 Please note that departure dates and other details of this project could change because of the uncertainties as Peace Corps and local partners resume volunteer operations.
 Candidates selected for this position will be arriving in Malawi together as a group, so while the departure dates for the whole group could change, dates cannot be changed for individual candidates.

-Health Economics and Policy Unit (HEPU) – College of Medicine, University of Malawi
+Health Economics and Policy Unit (HEPU) – Kamuzu University of Health Sciences (KUHES)

 • Master’s Degree in any of the following: Health Economics, Economics, Social Science, Health Informatics, and Health Systems

 • Strong experience with research methods, writing and policy analysis

 • Ability to convey analysis and information orally through briefings, consultations and other presentations